-6.6.5 UARP 4kV UG conversion
+6.6.3 UARP 4kV UG conversion

-Start Date: 2020 Expected Completion: 2022
+Start Date: 2020 Completed: 2022

-After performing a feasibility study of alternatives, SMUD decided to replace the 4kV bare wire lines and install underground infrastructure.
+After performing a feasibility study of alternatives, SMUD decided to remove the 4kV bare wire lines in the UARP and install underground infrastructure.
 Two of the shorter lines were undergrounded in 2020 and 2021.
-Construction began on the longest of the three lines in 2021 and is scheduled for completion before summer of 2022.
+Construction was completed on the longest of the three lines in summer of 2022.